forcedotcom/source-deploy-retrieve/contributing/metadata.md

 # Contributing Metadata Types to the Registry

+> NOTE: If you have a “Settings” metadata type, you do not need to follow these instructions.
+Support for your type is already built into SDR.

 ## Adding new types to the registry via a script

 To simplify modifying the registry, there's a script.